 Different projects might require different versions of Ruby to be installed on the same device.
-A version manager helps developers switch easily between different versions so they can work on multiple projects at the same time.
+A version manager helps Rails developers switch easily between different versions so they can work on multiple projects at the same time.
 Version managers also facilitate smooth coordination between distributed teams and can allow developers to revert specific files or the entire project to a previous state.
 The most popular version managers are these:

 rbenv has a contrasting approach to RVM in that it’s lightweight and keeps things simple.
 It lets other tools handle a number of aspects of the process and focuses only on Ruby versioning.
-A Ruby on Rails development company might prefer it over RVM because it doesn’t override the cd shell command to load environment variables, which can cause unexpected behavior. rbenv uses something known as shims to execute commands, which is a simpler way for the system to choose which Ruby version to execute.
+A Ruby on Rails agency might prefer it over RVM because it doesn’t override the cd shell command to load environment variables, which can cause unexpected behavior. rbenv uses something known as shims to execute commands, which is a simpler way for the system to choose which Ruby version to execute.